-If you're looking for Valentines gift ideas for her in Sydney, here's a secret: flowers are an essential ingredient to any successful Valentine’s experience, but instead of gifting a pre-made bunch of flowers, why not gift a floristry class in Sydney?
+Flowers are essential when it comes to brightening up your Valentines experience gifts for her and we’re here to give you the insider scoop - instead of gifting a pre-made bunch of flowers gift a hands-on floristry class in Sydney instead!
 Enjoy it with your loved one and make a truly unforgettable memory.
 It's the perfect environment to spark or rekindle your romance.
 And with all premium materials and patient instructions provided, all you need to do is show up and smile.

 For centuries flowers have symbolised love, fertility, marriage and romance, and of all the days in the year, the tradition certainly thrives on February 14th.
 That’s because it’s the one day of the year for couples and lovers around the globe to celebrate their relationship in a grand manner and flowers do just that.

-Orchids are a premium-cut flower that never fail to impress when you’re searching for Valentine’s Day gifts for her.
+Orchids are a premium cut flower that never fail to impress when you’re searching for gifts for her.
 They symbolise love, beauty, luxury and strength and they can be considered quite seductive for your lover.
 Blue orchids are eye-catching and also the most uncommon colour of orchids, so they also symbolise rarity.
 In your relationship, this could represent how out of the ordinary and exceptional your partner is.